-Peter Thiel, the venture capitalist in Silicon Valley, defines it a little differently: “Every company IS a culture.
+Peter Thiel, a venture capitalist in Silicon Valley, defines it a little differently: “Every company IS a culture.
 No company HAS a culture.”

-At Tribe, we like to think about it in terms of the head, the heart, and the gut.
+At Tribe Pictures, we like to think about it in terms of the head, the heart, and the gut.
 The gut is really where culture resides.
 There’s a terrific Harvard Business Review article about this, and here’s the best part:

 When you picture good examples of companies that embody a strong culture, it’s a varied set: Zappos, the Navy Seals, Shake Shack, Apple, Netflix, Salesforce, Whole Foods, Nordstrom, or a couple of our clients – Stanley, Black & Decker and American Express.

 Each one of these examples evokes a certain kind of experience and feeling.
 As consumers or customers of those companies, you’re part of their tribe; you’re involved.